-Line items have been allocated to attend potential MCSAP Planning Meetings and/or National In-Service Training as well as Inspector certification and/or training.
+Line items have been allocated to attend potential MCSAP Planning Meetings and/or National In-Service Training as well as Inspector and Instructor certification and/or training.

 Costs are estimated based on previous travel costs associated with attendance at events.
+Travel costs depending on venue may include Airfare, Lodging, per diem, parking and ground transportation expenses.

-5 - Equipment
+Part 4 Section 5 - Equipment